wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 Because the pool establishment processings of ex2 will not start until all subprograms in the pool established by ex1 are completely completed in above code.

-So in XME 1.2, you need to use the Executor object to realize this function with nested form.
-In XME 2.0, you can use **fun array** and **ao array** to realize it.
+So in XME 1.2, you need to nested use the Executor object or use **fun array** and **ao array** in XME 2.0 to realize it.
 For example, there are functions fun1 and fun2.

 ```python
 ex=xme.ex((fun1,fun2))